cloudiator/java-rest-client/docs/CloudiatorProcessNew.md

 # CloudiatorProcessNew

+A process represents a task running on a node
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **processType** | **String** |  |  [optional]